hauxir/rapidbay/README.md

 docker run -p 5000:5000 -p 6881:6881 -p 6881:6881/udp -e USERNAME=<some-username> -e PASSWORD=<some-password> hauxir/rapidbay
 ```
 App will be running at http://localhost:5000

+## Registering as a handler for any magnet link:
+- Go to https://<YOUR HOST>/registerHandler and it should prompt you to register your running RapidBay instance as a default handler for torrent links on any torrent site!
+- You can also copy/paste a magnet link directly into the search bar to open magnet links manually.

 ## Developing
 Requires Docker + docker-compose